Bowderbeck

-Bowderbeck is in an idyllic, peaceful spot looking out over the valley yet only a leisurely 10 minute walk down a bridleway to Buttermere village or the lakeshore.
+Bowderbeck is in an idyllic, peaceful spot looking out over the valley yet only a leisurely 10 minute walk down a footpath to Buttermere village or the lakeshore.
 In the village there are 2 traditional pubs and 2 cafes serving proper coffee and ice creams.

 Things to do